scottshapiro/scottshapiro.github.io/_posts/2023-03-08-Crypto-News-Podcast.md

 featured: true
 ---

-_I was recently joined Matt Zahab on the Crypto News Podcast.
+_I recently joined Matt Zahab on the Crypto News Podcast.
 We covered all things big tech, crypto, Coinbase, and more.
 Check it out!_

 <!--more-->